jclaveau/ansible-vagrant-modules/README.md

 ## Getting started with ansible-vagrant

 ### Command Line Use
-(Note that the following example assumes you know something about ansible and its syntax and conventions)
+(The following example assumes you know something about ansible and its syntax and conventions.)

 The following is a simple example, and assumes a linux or unix shell prompt.